-The Student Counselling team (Student Advisory & Wellbeing) are here to support you with your personal emotional and mental wellbeing with the aim of helping you achieve the best you can in your academic studies and social experiences.
+The Wellbeing: Counselling team are here to support you with your personal emotional and mental wellbeing with the aim of helping you achieve the best you can in your academic studies and social experiences.
 If you find yourself having difficulties you may find it helpful to speak to one of our professionally trained counsellors.
 We work to the British Association for Counselling and Psychotherapy (BACP) Ethical Framework for the Counselling Professions and we are a BACP accredited service.

 How to contact us & make an appointment

 Email our Counselling Co-ordinators Helen & Faiza to request an appointment.
 You will need to complete a registration form, which only takes a few minutes, and then we can make an appointment for you.
 Appointments can be arranged as either face to face or on MS Teams.
 Please let the team know your preference so this can be accommodated.